hdlinhnguyen/Miao-your-assistant/README.md

 ## 💡 Future improvement:
-Currently optimizing for local deployment and large-file processing, after identifying performance bottlenecks on multi-MB PDF inputs and of course expect to be the best local assistant on a personal machine ;)
+Currently optimizing for local deployment and large-file processing, after identifying performance bottlenecks on multi-MB PDF inputs and of course expect to be the local assistant on a personal machine ;)